CreateUNSW/github-pages-workshop/__slides/Workshop_Presenter_Jack.md

 ---
 ---

-## Jack Robbers
+## Jack Robbers (he/him)
-* Pronouns: he/him
-* 2nd Year Electrical Engineering / Computer Science
+* 3rd Year Electrical Engineering / Computer Science
 * Work at a company doing full stack web development
-* I'm on of the Sales Directors for CREATE this year
+* I'm was a Sales Directors for CREATE in 2020

 COLUMN